lewis-morris/flarchitect/docs/source/advanced_configuration.rst

 If no backend is available, the limiter falls back to in-memory storage with rate-limit headers enabled by default.

+For a runnable example demonstrating cached responses see the `caching demo <https://github.com/lewis-morris/flarchitect/tree/master/demo/caching>`_.

 Response metadata
 -----------------